Maurice White: Work with other artists

 White also worked with several other famous recording artists.
-As such he played the drums on former Rotary Connection lead singer Minnie Riperton's 1970 debut album, Come to My Garden.
-White went on to produce Ramsey Lewis' 1974 album Sun Goddess.
-The album reached No. 1 on the Billboard Top Soul Albums chart and No. 12 on the Billboard Top Pop Albums chart.
+He played the drums on poet Shel Silverstein's album, Drain My Brain.
+White also played the drums on former Rotary Connection lead singer Minnie Riperton's 1970 debut album, Come to My Garden.
+White later co-produced Ramsey Lewis' 1974 album Sun Goddess.
+That album reached No. 1 on the Billboard Top Soul Albums chart and No. 12 on the Billboard Top Pop Albums chart.
 Sun Goddess has also been certified Gold in the US by the RIAA.

-He also produced with Charles Stepney Lewis' 1976 LP Salongo.
-The album rose to Nos.
-7 on the Billboard Jazz Albums & No. 17 on the Billboard Top Soul Albums charts.
+Alongside Charles Stepney he also produced Lewis' 1976 LP Salongo.
+The album rose to No. 7 on the Billboard Jazz Albums & No. 17 on the Billboard Top Soul Albums charts.

-White composed on Eumir Deodato's 1978 studio album Love Island.
-The album got to No. 20 on the Billboard Jazz Albums charts.
+White composed a song called Tahiti Hut with Eumir Deodato on his 1978 studio album Love Island.
+That album got to No. 20 on the Billboard Jazz Albums charts.
 White later served as the executive producer of the R&B band Pockets' album Take It On Up released in 1978 on Columbia.
-That album reached no. 22 on the Billboard Top R&B Albums chart.
-He then guested with Deniece Williams on Weather Report's 1978 album Mr. Gone.
+That album reached No. 22 on the Billboard Top R&B Albums chart.
+A duet with Deniece Williams called And Then featured on Weather Report's 1978 album Mr. Gone.

-The album was issued on ARC Records, his vanity label at Columbia.
+That album was released on ARC Records, Maurice's subsidiary label at Columbia.
 Mr. Gone rose to No. 1 on the Billboard Jazz Albums chart.

-Weather Report's follow up LPs 8:30, Night Passage and Weather Report were also issued on ARC.
+Weather Report's follow up albums 8:30, Night Passage and Weather Report were also released on ARC/Columbia.

-White went on to collaborate with Ramsey Lewis on his 1980 LP Routes and gospel artist Walter Hawkins on his 1980 Grammy nominated album The Hawkins Family.
-Additionally he composed on Barry Manilow's 1980 album Barry.
-That album was certified Platinum in the US by the RIAA He also appeared as a guest artist on the Tubes 1983 album Outside Inside.
+White then appeared as a guest artist on Ramsey Lewis' 1980 LP Routes and gospel artist Walter Hawkins' 1980 Grammy nominated album The Hawkins Family.
+He also wrote a song called Only In Chicago with Barry Manilow on his 1980 album Barry.
+That album was certified Platinum in the US by the RIAA He also appeared as a guest artist on the Tubes' 1983 album Outside Inside.

 White later produced Jennifer Holliday's Grammy nominated 1983 LP Feel My Soul.